KirklandGee/weave/llm_interface.md

   - For all of these, I think they'll need at least gpt-4 level to be reliably good.
 Maybe some could use o4-mini, instead, for like extracting quick facts/retrieval of simple questions, but that might be more complex than it's worth compared to just using gpt-4o for everything.
   - I doubt local models will really work, since this is a web app.
   - We can set the model in some service, and then route it from there, no need to change the API or the frontend in those cases.
+  - Should consider **hosted GGUF models (via something like Fireworks, Together, or GroqCloud)**?
+You’d retain web compatibility but get fast inference and potentially big cost savings over OpenAI.
+  - Implement small routing layer (like a service or LangChain Router) to dynamically switch models based on prompt metadata?

 3. Context budget strategy